-Simply put, digitally converts video from one video standard from which it was broadcast or recorded in, to a different video standard.
-To accurately convert video to the desired standard, the standards converter (also called scan converter) eliminates superfluous frames and lines or “makes up” and inserts the “missing” ones.
+Simply put, we digitally convert video from one video standard in which it was broadcast or recorded in to a different video standard.
+To accurately convert video to the desired standard, the Standards Converter (also called scan converter) eliminates superfluous frames and lines or “makes up” and inserts the “missing” ones.
 The output represents interpolated frames based on comparison of individual input frames.

 List of Countries and Associated Video (TV) Broadcast Standards

 Some TV Stations in Eastern European countries have started broadcasting in the PAL standard, since the Berlin Wall came down.
 Therefore, some of the countries listed in the SECAM/MESECAM column may also have PAL broadcasting standard.
 However, since practically all video players sold in those countries can read both PAL and SECAM/MESECAM video, choosing the right standard isn’t a problem when sending videos for use in these countries.